 Guest Blog Post: Richard Dane Scott

-Richard Dane Scott was a 2010 screenplay competition finalist with his drama “Knocked Silly,” which is now in development with producers and AFF alumni Dawn Wiercinski and Richard Bever of Chill Films.
+Richard Dane Scott was a 2010 screenplay competition finalist with his drama “The Undercard,” which is now in development with producers and AFF alumni Dawn Wiercinski and Richard Bever of Chill Films.
 AFF alumni producer/director Greg Carter hired Richard DURING the 2012 Conference to pen two features – one of which is in pre-production called “Soul Girl.”
 Richard also has a feature called “Champion” starring Lance Henriksen, due out this Spring.

 AFF IS MY BFF

 When Austin Film Festival celebrates its 20th anniversary, I will be celebrating my tenth consecutive year of attending.
 When I look back at my first couple of years, I’m ashamed to admit that I was THAT guy.
 You know THAT guy.
 The guy who thinks he’s written the greatest screenplay ever on his FIRST and ONLY try.
 The guy who pitches to anyone who will listen, even if it’s standing at the glistening rock laden urinal of the Driskill.
 (Those ARE pretty rocks.)
 The guy who raises his hand at every panel to pitch his project by masking it with an undecipherable question.
 See?
 You know that guy.

 I shot that guy and buried him alive.
 Austin Film Festival will not make your dreams come true by being an asshole.
 Can you pitch a screenplay at the Festival and sell it for millions?
 Sure.
 Is it likely?
 No. So then what’s the point of attending, you ask?
 You start utilizing AFF for what it actually does: it provides a haven of opportunities that can lead to those dreams.
 YOU have to make it work for YOU.